johnDorman98/caesar-cipher/README.md

  6. [Author](#author)

 <a id="introduction"></a>
-## Welcome to my caesar cipher program. 👋
+## Welcome to my Caesar cipher program. 👋
-In this first version of the program, I am experimenting with the Caesar cipher, as I will also work with other ciphers for some added features to my password generator.
+This version of the Caesar cipher has been updated to allow for a selected set of letters, numbers, and symbols that can be encrypted or decrypted to any given shift value.
+It functions for invalid characters as well and leaves them as they are, which then does not affect the outcome of the text.

 ---

 <a name="features"></a>
 ## Features
-* It asks the user for inputs to be used in the encryption function.
+* It displays a menu for the user to select from.
-* It displays the encrypted word shifted by the user-specified number of letters.
+* Lets the user see a list of valid characters.
+* The user is able to encrypt or decrypt any given message to a given shift value.
+* The new version now allows for decryption, functionality for symbols, letters, and numbers, and an improved UI.

 ## Upcoming features
-* Add decryption functionality.
+* Add decryption functionality. ✅
-* Add functionality for symbols, letters, and sentences.
+* Add functionality for symbols, letters, and sentences. ✅
-* Improve UI
+* Improve UI - Upcoming.

 ---